 The Maintenance Department (Your Quality Service Provider) offers its services to the entire community which includes maintaining the housing units of the University.
-Residents can request maintenance services which include telecommunication, carpentry, masonry, painting, plumbing, electrical repairs, maintenance of airconditioning systems and appliances.
+Residents can request maintenance services which include telecommunication, carpentry, masonry, painting, plumbing, electrical repairs, maintenance of air-conditioning systems and appliances.
 It also maintains the quality and pumping of water and gas.
-Whenever needed, the occupants can ask for assistance by sending a request to the Maintenance Department either by the IVR System (calling 4000 and responding to the IVR system) or by submitting an online request through the Maintenance Department Web page at maint.kfupm.edu.sa/online-requestforms/index public.htm or link on the main KFUPM website.
+Whenever needed, the occupants can ask for assistance by sending a request to the Maintenance Department either by the IVR System (calling 4000 and responding to the IVR system) or by submitting an online request as described on the Maintenance

+Department Web page at maint.kfupm.edu.sa/online-request-forms/index_public.htm.
 Emergency requests should be made by calling on Tel # 7000.
 The occupants should promptly report any item(s) requiring maintenance in order to avoid damage to University property.
 All requestors are expected to give their feed-back on the job done.